Market-Connections Professional Resume Writing Services

 • Don’t lock yourself into a must-have salary.
 Chances are you’ll need to take a pay cut, at least initially.
 Understand the tradeoffs.

-Does It Pay To Go Back to School?
+Does it Pay to Go Back to School?

 If you have determined that upgrading your skills is an essential step toward beginning an encore career, you will want to choose wisely.
 Although you have decades of workplace experience, you have fewer years in which to undertake lengthy (and often costly) additional schooling.
 Set your sights on finding a career in a growing field that will continue to add jobs and offer pay that will justify the cost of your education.